1.1 Overview and History of the SEC’s Guidance on Non-GAAP Measures and Metrics

 the amounts reported for GAAP and non-GAAP measures.
 Concerns about such factors had

-financial statements rather than supplant such information.
+information in the financial statements rather than supplant it.

 In response to these increasing concerns about the use of non-GAAP